Anthonyntilelli/example-bash/README.md

   18  "Backup mode was never chosen"

 ## Configuration files:      <a name="Configuration_files"></a>
+Files must be ASCII text, owned by script user or root and only writable by owner

  - back.config - backup entry lists
  - prgm.config - program usage configuration

 ## Configuration functions:  <a name="Configuration_functions"></a>